Ford Festiva: North America

 In mid-1986, another Ford partner, Kia Motors in South Korea began production of the Festiva under license as the "Kia Pride".
 Starting from late 1987 for the 1988 model year, Kia began exports to the United States under the "Ford Festiva" name.
-Canadian sales began in January 1989, with the car being sold through Ford as well as Mercury dealerships.
+Canadian sales began in January 1989, marketed at Ford and Mercury dealerships.
 Ford offered a single 1.3-liter B3 four-cylinder engine and three trim levels: L, L Plus, and LX.
 The two base models featured a four-speed manual overdrive transmission, with the LX upgraded to a five-speed unit.
 A tachometer and tilt steering wheel also featured on the LX trim, as did alloy wheels, remote mirrors, cloth interior seating, and an AM/FM cassette radio.

-Ford released a minor facelift in North America for the 1990 model year.
-At the same time, the engine's fuel delivery system transitioned from carburetor to fuel injection, and transmission choices were revised with a standard five-speed manual transmission and optional three-speed automatic.
+Ford released a minor facelift in North America for the 1990 model year, shifting from carburetor to fuel injection with five-speed manual or optional three-speed automatic transmissions.
 Ford also replaced the manual front seat belts with motorized versions (Canadian market models kept the manual front seat belts), and fitted manual rear seat belts as standard.
 For the 1991 model year, the L Plus and LX models were combined into a single GL trim.
-Optional power steering was deleted for 1992, and the GL gained alloy wheels and the availability of a "sport" package.
+Optional power steering was deleted for 1992, and the GL gained alloy wheels and an available sport package.
 The final 1993 model year brought no changes.

-Over the life of the Festiva in the United States, Kia exported roughly 350,000 units.
+Over its life, Ford marketed roughly 350,000 Kia-manufactured Festiva models in the United States.
 The agreement with Ford materialized in accordance with Kia's strategy implemented in the mid-1980s to progressively fill the void at the low-cost end of the market slowly being abdicated by the Japanese brands pursuing more expensive models with higher profit margins.
 Compared to rival automakers in Japan, and also Europe and North America, Kia's main competitive advantage was its lower-paid South Korean workforce—which translated into lower-priced cars.

 The 2008 edition of Monash University's Used Car Safety Ratings (UCSR), found that the first generation Festiva provides a "worse than average" (two out of five stars) level of safety in the event of an accident, in a comparison to other "light cars".
 The safety rating was not calculated solely on the basis of the protection of the vehicle's occupants, with protection for "cyclists, pedestrians and drivers of other vehicles" included to give a "better guide to the total community impact of vehicle safety."

-In 1990, two Ford-engineers built the Festiva Shogun.
-These cars were powered by a mid-mounted Yamaha V6 sourced from the first generation Ford Taurus SHO, producing 220 horsepower.
-The Festiva Shogun was not an official Ford product and only seven cars were built.